nilutpolkashyap/arduino-python-serial-communication/README.md

  The baud rate has to be set at 9600.

 # PYTHON - serial_data_send.py
-We are using the pyserial library of python to send data to arduino over serial communication.
+Using the pyserial library of python to send data to arduino over serial communication.
   The variable COM_PORT has to replaced with the COM PORT no through which the arduino board is connected to the PC.
   It can found at the Arduino IDE.